 3. Add about 6 tablespoons of chilled water.
 Pulse only a few times and check.
 Add more water if necessary – I ended up with two more tablespoons (total of 8).
 Pulse a few more times and stop as soon as you see the dough comes together in a ball.
 Do not over mix!

-4. Split the dough in two parts.
-Make them into a disc and wrap in plastic wrap.
+4. Split the dough into two parts.
+Make them into a disc and wrap them in plastic wrap.
 Refrigerate for one hour or longer.
-You can also prepare the dough a day in advance and store in the refrigerator.
+You can also prepare the dough a day in advance and store it in the refrigerator.